The 20 Best Things to do in Mendoza Argentina

 Plazas

-Plaza Independencia
+1. Plaza Independencia

-Plaza España
+2. Plaza España

 This plaza will transport you to Sevilla, with its blue tile work and Spanish benches.
 This park has fountains and statues, and it’s a great place to relax and read a book.
 On weekends there are market tents, and it’s also a space for evening events.

-Plaza Chile
+3. Plaza Chile

 Of all the plazas, this seems to be the most forgotten about.
 There is a fountain in the center with no water.
 The grass around it seems to be dying.
 I did see several people walking their dogs through here or reading the newspaper on a shady bench.
 There are statues honoring the relationship between Chile and Argentina.

-Plaza Italia
+4. Plaza Italia

-Plaza San Martin
+5. Plaza San Martin

 Nature

-Parque Central
+6. Parque Central

 This “Central Park” is not so central to the new city of Mendoza, it was more central pre-earthquake, when the city center was further up north.
 It is a large grassy park with exercise equipment, several jungle gyms and playgrounds, and a rectangular lake in the center with alternating fountains.
-The park is a little out of the way, but it’s worth the trip if you want to take a relaxing stroll.
-Several buses go there from more central areas.

-Parque San Martin
+7. Parque San Martin

 This is a massive park on the west side of the city.
-Near the east end you can find an oblong shaped lake.
+Near the east end, you can find an oblong-shaped lake.
 There are several paths throughout the park, as well as a rose garden, and large green spaces for relaxing.

-Cerro de la Gloria
+8. Cerro de la Gloria

 Technically, this park is inside the Parque San Martin, though it does not feel that way when you’re there.
 If you look at Google Maps, it will appear as if you can climb this small peak right from the park.
 This is not the case.
 To reach the summit, you must enter the parking lot near the Ecoparque.
-That means you’ll need to spend a lot of time walking along the main avenues to get there.
-It’s not as much ‘nature’ as I had hoped on the way up.
-Don’t want to walk?
-That’s okay, you can take a taxi from the city center, and it is also a stop on the Mendoza City Bus Tour.

 When you reach the peak, you’ll climb several steps that lead you to a massive statue of General San Martin and his Andean army.
 Luckily there is a fresh fruit juice stand at the bottom of the hill which is perfect to energize you for the walk back to town.